coneonthefloor/pong-in/java/swing/README.md

 Java is at a disadvantage here due to it's verbosity.
 This implementation is also using Swing, which is not a game library.
 Which again is a disadvantage.

 Despite this I found it quite easy to use the Java language.
 The syntax is incredibly clear and understandable.
 Swing on the other hand was not as clear.
-It took me abotu an hour to get my head around JFrames and JPanels.
-Once I got these working there was no further issues.
+It took me about an hour to get my head around JFrames and JPanels.
+Once I got those working there was no further issues.

 I used [Eclipse IDE](https://www.eclipse.org/) to code this implementation.
 So it felt like an old school coding experience.
 The IDE is a bit clunky.